top of page

 Don’t let your medical certification stand in the way of your next flight.

-Book your FAA Class II or III medical exam with NH FLIGHT MD today.
+Book your FAA Class I, II, or III medical exam with NH FLIGHT MD today.
 With a commitment to thorough care, flexible scheduling, and personalized service, we’re here to ensure you’re cleared for takeoff.

 Laconia Airport